Writing

 The better opportunity is proximity.
 Proximity to the science behind a recommendation.
 Proximity to the data that makes a visualization honest or misleading.
 Proximity to the edge cases that usually hide until late QA.
 Proximity to the actual text a user will read, the event a system will log, the source a model will cite, and the review gate a human will need before trusting the output.

 That proximity changes the quality of design judgment.
-It is one thing to say, 'This needs to be trustworthy.'
-It is another to inspect the source data, write the confidence language, design the review path, and make sure the system never pretends certainty where it only has a guess.
+Saying 'this needs to be trustworthy' is easy.
+Inspecting the source data, writing the confidence language, designing the review path, and making sure the system never pretends certainty where it only has a guess is the actual work.

 There is a lazy version of the future where everyone becomes a prompt person and craft gets flattened into vibes.
 I do not buy it.
 The more AI enters the work, the more teams need people who can make judgment calls across messy boundaries.